26.4. Similarity of goods and services

 4.4 Notional Use

 Notional use refers to the assumption that a trade mark will be used in a normal and fair manner for all the goods and/or services covered by the application or registration.
-In the context of s 44 of the Trade Marks Act 1995 this means that it is the statutory rights of the trade marks that are compared rather than actual use.
+When comparing goods or services of two trade marks to determine whether they are similar or closely related, the examiner cannot take into account what each trade mark is actually used for (where the examiner has knowledge of such facts).

 Assuming a use by the proprietor of each of the cited trade marks in a normal and fair manner in respect of any of the goods and services covered by those registrations, is the court satisfied that there will be no reasonable likelihood of deception and confusion amongst a substantial number of persons if the applicant for registration (the respondent to this application) also uses its mark normally and fairly in respect of services covered by the proposed registration.

-This means that when comparing trade marks, regard must be given to any goods and services that could reasonably be expected to fall within the goods and services specified in the application or registration.
+Regard must be given to any goods and services that could reasonably be expected to fall within the goods and services specified in the application or registration.
 In assessing the similarity of goods and services, specifications should be considered in a “normal and fair manner” as noted above.
 The terminology in claims is therefore important in determining the scope of a particular application/registration.
+For example, broad claims such as ‘computer software’ or ‘retail services’ must be interpreted to include computer software for any purpose, or retail services relating to any goods.

 Amended Reasons